ManreetVohra/TCS_Hackathon/README.md

 ## 💡 Problem Statement

 Insurance customers often face difficulty understanding their policies, coverage options, premiums, and claim processes.
 Human customer support can be slow and expensive to scale.
-To address this, we've created an AI chatbot that can understand queries in natural language and return accurate, contextually relevant information using uploaded company policy documents (PDFs or TXT files).
+To address this, I've created an AI chatbot that can understand queries in natural language and return accurate, contextually relevant information using uploaded company policy documents (PDFs or TXT files).

 ---